titom73/anta-malaga/slides.md

 ```

 ---
-# Developing tests with ANTA
+# Developing tests with ANTA - Inputs

 ```python
 from ipaddress import IPv4Address  # Types can be any Python class